Marijuana Grows Indoors with LEDs 101

 If you live in the USA, this website may help.
-If you are lucky enough to live in Canada then this day July 1, 2018 has great meaning to you as it’s the day cannabis is legalized in Canada.
-No matter what the legal status is currently in your area we will provide you everything you need to know to have a safe, stealthy grow to avoid any legal issues.
+If you are lucky enough to live in Canada then this day July 1, 2018, has great meaning to you as it’s the day cannabis is legalized in Canada.
+No matter what the legal status is currently in your area we will provide you with everything you need to know to have a safe, stealthy grow to avoid any legal issues.

 I’m ready to start but how long will it be before I’m smoking my own buds?

 Your grow will take about just under 4 months from seed to cured ready to smoke bud.
 The actual time is hard to calculate because there are several factors that can affect growing time.
 For example, so strains take a few weeks less or a few weeks more to mature, your available light can greatly affect the time to grow of your plants as well.
 If your growing non-auto flower plants you might decide to keep your plants in a vegetative state longer to increase the size of your plants.
 Your time from seed to finished buds will be around 12 weeks.